alemart/surgescript/docs/tutorials/functions.md

 If no value is specified after the **return** keyword, the function will be stopped and its return value will be *null*.
 Additionally, if no **return** statement is found, then the return value will also be *null*.

+**Note**: an object state may also contain one or more **return** statements to stop the execution of its code.
+However, return values must not be specified in that context, since states do not return values.

 Simple example
 --------------